Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

 (Image credit: Future/Helen McCue)

 Scampi and chips: Once again the air fryer was far quicker so there’s no surprises that it used less electricity.
 My scampi and chips dinner in the air fryer used 0.68 kWh compared to 1 kWh in the halogen oven.
-So that’s around 24p in the air fryer or 35p in the halogen oven.
-And this is a stark difference – if I cook this meal once a week I’d save £5.72 per year by cooking it in the air fryer compared to the halogen oven.
+So in 2022, this set me back around 24p in the air fryer or 35p in the halogen oven.
+In 2024, the price difference would be around 15p in the air fryer, and 22p in the halogen oven,

 In both cases the air fryer was cheaper thanks to its speedy cook times.
 However, if comparing them like-for-like, the halogen oven used less electricity per hour than the air fryer, but that’s not much help if the longer cook times cost you more in the end.
 So I think it’s fair to say the air fryer wins this round too.